sb-ai-lab/HypEx/README.md

 Some functions in HypEx can facilitate solving specific auxiliary tasks but cannot automate decisions on experiment design.
 Below, we will discuss features that are implemented in HypEx but do not automate the design of experiments.

+**Note:** For Matching, it's recommended not to use more than 7 features as it might result in the curse of dimensionality, making the results unrepresentative.

 ### Feature Selection

 **Feature selection** models the significance of features for the accuracy of target approximation.
 However, it does not